Wi11ione/wi11ione.github.io/_pages/publications.md

 **Published in:** IEEE Transactions on Intelligent Vehicle, 2024.5

 ![Paper 1 Image](/images/paper1-framework.png)
-**Abstract:** Safety-critical scenarios are essential for the safety evaluation of autonomous vehicles.
+Safety-critical scenarios are essential for the safety evaluation of autonomous vehicles.
 To improve the efficiency of scenario generation, we propose an efficient safety-critical scenario generation method combining dynamic and static parameters that constitute a scenario by alternating the optimization of them.
 The proposed method enables more efficient, diverse, generalized, and plausible scenario generation with less time and arithmetic cost.
 [Read more](link/to/full/paper1)

 ## Title of Paper 2